If you’re lost you can look and you will find me, time after time.

 And, see that weird flying fairy doll in the background — the one we haven’t been able to make fly — her clothes are painted on.
 She’s absolutely no help at all.

 Now, about Crissy’s hair.
 The doll’s unique feature was that her long lock of red hair fed back into her head with a mechanism on her belly.
-My cousins had Crissy dolls and this mechanism thing always jammed.
-At any rate, long or short, Crissy’s hair always looked a little off kilter; however, upon closer inspection, it appears she was actually a trendsetter quite possibly responsible for the iconic, wildly lopsided hair of Cyndi Lauper.
+My friends had Crissy dolls and this mechanism thing always jammed.
+At any rate, long or short, Crissy’s hair always looked a little off-kilter; however, upon closer inspection, it appears she was actually a trendsetter quite possibly responsible for the iconic, wildly lopsided hair of Cyndi Lauper.

 I’m just gonna go ahead and call it, y’all.
 Cyndi Lauper copied Crissy’s hair.

-Please check back tomorrow as Crissy will be modelling some clothes she stole from American Girl doll Samantha or possibly Prairie Dusty Trails Lalaoopsy.
+Please check back tomorrow as Crissy will be modeling some clothes she stole from American Girl doll Samantha or possibly Prairie Dusty Trails Lalaoopsy.